roshan-lal-dia/tech-travelers-journal/README.md

 * Some Career plans, new posts
 * CounterStrike Global Offensive
 * Started playing
-* can't focus on anything, very disxtactes bu dopamine
+* can't focus on anything, very distractions of dopamine

  ## Tech Sattire (Smile in Pain Edition🥲)